kalenjohnson/plugin-wordpress/README.md

 # Write WordPress plugins, our way.

 At [Fat Panda](https://wordpress.withfatpanda.com), sometimes we build plugins for WordPress.
-To speed up our prototyping process and time to market, we've created this project and process, and now you can use it too.
+To speed up our prototyping process and reduce time to market, we've created this project and process for building plugins, and now you can use it too.

 ![alt text](https://github.com/withfatpanda/plugin-wordpress/raw/master/lib/common/images/demo.gif "Creating a new Plugin project")